Here's Everything You Need to Know About the Edmonton Backwater Valve Rebate Program!

 Installing a backwater valve can help to protect your home from a sewer line backup.

-The City of Edmonton Backwater Valve Subsidy provides financial help up to $800 for installation of an interior or exterior backwater valve.
+The City of Edmonton Backwater Valve Subsidy provides financial help up to $800 for the installation of an interior or exterior backwater valve.

 The subsidy is available for homeowners who meet the following requirements.